soarlab/FPTaylor/REFERENCE.md

 The section with expressions has the following syntax

     Expressions
-      expr_name = expr,
+      expr_name = expr;
       ...
       expr_name = expr;

-All expressions must be separated by comma and the last expression must end with a semicolon.
+All expressions must be separated by semicolons.
 This section works in the same way as the *Definitions* section but names of expressions (and the equality sign) can be omitted.
 Expressions without names will get automatically generated names "Expression k" where k is the number of the expression in the definition list.

 It is also possible to use the alternative syntax of definitions with automatic rounding (see the *Definitions* section).